Constipation. What a glorious topic. Especially if you are immature and mostly unprofessional, like myself.

 Problem 4 – I can manage chronic or regular constipation on my own/without my doctor.

 I know that most doctors aren’t really the savviest when it comes to natural products.
-Some don’t respect supplements at all, and that can be justified with all of the quality issues.
+Some don’t respect supplements at all, and that can be justified by all of the quality issues.

 Many of them don’t have the time to spend with you to go over lifestyle modifications.
 I can empathize with the patient perspective: “Doctors bark at me, don’t give me answers, and want to give me drugs.”